CharrierTim/uart/docs/modules/uart/uart_rx.md

 ### Bit Counter

-The `data_counter` counter tracks how many data bits have been received.
+The `bit_counter` counter tracks how many data bits have been received.

 ### Data Shift Register